SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 ## Optimizations

 Firstly, we can improve our arithmetic optimizations.
-For example, we don't use commutativity and associativity of such operations, as '+' and '\*'.
+For example, we don't use commutativity and associativity of such operations as '+' and '\*'.
 For example, an expression
 ```
 2 3 x + +
 ```